 If you’ve had breast cancer or are going through treatment for breast cancer, we look at your options for breastfeeding.

-Having breast cancer is an incredibly difficult experience for any woman to go through.
+Having breast cancer is an incredibly difficult experience for anyone to go through.
 But what if you want to breastfeed?
 What impact will breast cancer have on your experience of feeding?
 Here we look your options and the support available to you.

 Can I breastfeed after breast cancer?

 No matter how much breastmilk you’re able to produce, it’s important to remember that every single drop of breastmilk is beneficial for your baby (American Cancer Society, 2019).

-Equally, there are so many ways to feel close and bond with your baby - however you feed them.
+Equally, there are so many ways to feel close and bond with your baby – however you feed them.
 Your baby will always benefit from – and really love – skin-to-skin contact with you straight from birth.
-And if you bottle-feed your baby, you can take a paced bottle-feeding approach where your relationship develops with your baby and they lead the way with feeding, as they would with breastfeeding.
+If you bottle-feed your baby, you can take a paced bottle-feeding approach where your relationship develops with your baby and they lead the way with feeding, as they would with breastfeeding.

 If you have a birth plan, it can be helpful to mention that you’ve had breast surgery in the past.
 It will help you get support and understanding through your care.
-And also mean you won’t need to explain any decisions repeatedly to different healthcare professionals, though you may find you have to remind them.
+And it should also mean you won’t need to explain any decisions repeatedly to different healthcare professionals, though you may find you have to remind them.

-Women on hormone therapy, such as Tamoxifen, are advised not to breastfeed while on this medication as it may pass to their baby in their breastmilk (Breast Cancer Now, 2018).
+Anyone on hormone therapy, such as Tamoxifen, is advised not to breastfeed while on this medication as it could be harmful to their baby (Breast Cancer Now, 2018).
 Tamoxifen can also reduce milk supply (Hale, 2020).

-Some women might offer initial feeds of colostrum (the first milk your breasts produce) for a day or two before resuming hormone therapy.
+Some women and parents might offer initial feeds of colostrum (the first milk your breasts produce) for a day or two before resuming hormone therapy.
 For women whose overall risk of breast cancer is lower, a break of a few months might be a possibility (Breast Cancer Now, 2018).